How To Crochet The Triads Stitch

 Yarn over and pull through 6 loops then yarn over and pull through the last 2 loops.
 This is your first triad stitch.

 Row 3.
 Turn and chain 1.
-Make a sc in the first stitch and in every stitch across
+Make a sc in the first stitch and in every stitch across.

 Repeat rows 2 and 3 ending on a repeat of row 3 until you have the number of rows that you need for your project.
 Then you can cut off, weave in your ends and admire your beautiful handy work.

 You can find more free crochet stitch guides here in Froggity Frog’s stitch vault.
-Come on over to our Facebook group – Froggity Frog’s Ribbit And Stitch and show us what you made with the Triad crochet stitch.
+Come on over to our Facebook group – Froggity Frog’s Ribbit And Stitch and show us what you made with the Triads crochet stitch.
 I’d love to see what you created.

 Don’t forget to sign up to our newsletter to be the first to know about new stitch guides and new crochet pattern releases.
 You can sign up here and be the first to see what I’ve got cooking behind the scenes here at Froggity Frog.